Irinyx/Mocha/README.md

 # Test Project Mocha/Chai

-First steps to learn Mocha and Chai frameworks
+First steps to learn Mocha and Chai frameworks.

 ## Description

-The purpose of this project is to learn hoe Mocha/Chai frameworks works
+The purpose of this project is to learn how Mocha/Chai frameworks work.

 ##Setup